MicrosoftDocs/visualstudio-docs/docs/install/modify-visual-studio.md

      >[!NOTE]
      On some computers, the Visual Studio Installer might be listed under the letter **"M"** as the **Microsoft Visual Studio Installer**.<br/><br/> Alternatively, you can find the Visual Studio Installer in the following location: `C:\Program Files (x86)\Microsoft Visual Studio\Installer\vs_installer.exe`

-2. Click or tap to start the installer, and then select **Modify**.
+2. Click or tap to start the installer, and then choose **Modify**.

      ![Launch or modify Visual Studio](media/modify-visual-studio.png "Modify Visual Studio 2017")